Click Here to Register for the Great Michigan Read Finale Event

 - Evaluation: Administer one-page participant evaluation forms and complete a program coordinator evaluation form.

-- Credit and logos: All events utilizing partner resources for Annie’s Ghosts (e.g., bookmarks, reader’s guides, free books, etc.) must be identified as Great Michigan Read programs and utilize the following credit: The Great Michigan Read is presented by the Michigan Humanities Council with support from Meijer and the National Endowment for the Humanities (additional sponsors may be added to the credit line as fundraising is ongoing).
+- Credit and logos: All events utilizing partner resources for Annie’s Ghosts (e.g., bookmarks, reader’s guides, free books, etc.) must be identified as Great Michigan Read programs and utilize the following credit: The Great Michigan Read is presented by the Michigan Humanities Council with support from Meijer and the National Endowment for the Humanities.
 The Michigan Humanities Council and Great Michigan Read logos should be used when possible.

 Previous Great Michigan Read Titles